Better Bioprinting by Light-sheet Lithography

 3. Gut tissue

-These represent pioneering examples for bioengineering and its application for cell therapy, drug discovery, and toxicology.
+These models represent pioneering examples for bioengineering and its applications for cell therapy, drug discovery, and toxicology.

 Together with the work on patterning technology, bioink, and application, a basis will be established for formulating a valid business case for a bioprinting product.
 The work on exploitation activities will ultimately result in a go-no-go decision for the industrialization of a bioprinting product and a commercial path forward.